Menu schedule

 **If pears arrive too firm, please leave in box at room temperature until ripe.

 - Obtaining a safe food handling certificate is highly recommended for anyone who handles food.
-The more people who receive this certification, the less likely the food will handled improperly or unsafely.
+The more people who receive this certification, the less likely the food will be handled improperly or unsafely.
 Some schools may be required to have at least one person who is certified under Regulation 493/17 of the Health Protection and Promotion Act (Government of Ontario).
-Your public health inspector will advise if this requirement applies to your school on their next visit/inspection.
+Your public health inspector will advise if this requirement applies to your school on their next visit or inspection.

-- Upon receiving the vegetable and fruit shipment, ensure you do a product count, inspect the quality of the food and check the best before dates.
+- Upon receiving the shipment of fruit and vegetables, ensure you count product, inspect the quality of the food, and check the best before dates.

 - If you think the food delivered might not be safe for consumption, do not serve it (for example, if a product has any foul odours or if a package seal is broken).

-- Food items that don’t need to be refrigerated should be stored off the ground.
+- Food items that do not need to be refrigerated should be stored off the ground.

-- All whole vegetables and fruit including those with a peel should be washed under clean cool running water.
+- All whole fruit and vegetables, including those with a peel, should be washed under clean, cool running water.

-- Ensure your school has adequate supplies on hand to properly store, prepare, and distribute the vegetables and fruit safely.
+- Ensure your school has adequate supplies on hand to properly store, prepare, and distribute the fruit and vegetables safely.

 - Review best before dates and use FIFO (First In First Out) rotation for any long shelf products carried over from previous weeks.